-- Items related to attributes of establishment Establishments name and address, and number of regular employees in the enterprise as a whole - Items related to trends in roduction and sales, and items related to (expected) reasons for increase and decrease - (Expected) situation of increase and decrease in production and sales, etc. compared with those in the previous term - (2) (Expected) reasons for increase and decrease in production and sales, etc. compared with those in the previous term - 3.
-Items related to trends of employment and working hours - (Expected) situation of increase and decrease in unscheduled working hours compared with those in the previous term - (2) (Expected) situation of increase and decrease in number of workers compared with that in the previous term - (3) Actual results in employment of regular employees in mid-career, future plans, reasons and whether they have sufficient number of workers - Items related to the feeling of oversupply and shortfall of workers - 5.
+- Items related to attributes of establishment Establishments name and address, and number of regular employees in the enterprise as a whole - 2.
+Items related to trends in production and sales, and items related to (expected) reasons for increase and decrease - (Expected) situation of increase and decrease in production and sales, etc. compared with those in the previous term - (2) (Expected) reasons for increase and decrease in production and sales, etc. compared with those in the previous term - Items related to trends of employment and working hours - (1) (Expected) situation of increase and decrease in unscheduled working hours compared with those in the previous term

+- (2) (Expected) situation of increase and decrease in number of workers compared with that in the previous term - (3) Actual results in employment of regular employees in mid-career, future plans - 4.
+Items related to the feeling of oversupply and shortfall of workers - 5.
 Items related to the situation of employment adjustment enforced etc. - 6.
 Extraordinary item